-Our October half term camps will be running throughout from 9am – 3pm on the following dates;
+Our holiday camps will be running throughout from 9am - 3pm on the following dates;

 All bookings are non-transferable and non-refundable.

-Please use our online booking form to secure your childs place on our camps.
+Please use our online booking form to secure your child’s place.

 – All camp bookings are for the days booked only and are non refundable and non transferable.
-Once you have booked a date for your child to attend it cannot be exchanged or refunded if they are suddenly unable to attend.
+Once you have booked a date for your child to attend it cannot be exchanged or refunded if they are suddenly unable to attend due to any reason

 Please get in touch with email@example.com if you have any questions at all.

-Please note you will receive follow up registration information once payment is made and booking is complete.
+Please note you will receive follow up registration information once payment is made and booking is complete further down the line.